-Algal Wall is a biobased cast polyurethane that protects the Algal Core and delivers damping and resistance to impact over edge.
-To integrate this material directly into our ski's construction, we use a trench in the outside of the core as a mold for pouring in the liquid sidewall material.
-This creates a virtually seamless and unbreakable bond with the aspen as the sidewall hardens, increasing the overall structural integrity of the ski.
+Algal Wall is a biobased cast polyurethane that protects the Algal Core and delivers superior damping and resistance to impact to traditional ski building materials.
+To integrate this material directly into our ski's construction, we use a channel on the outside of the core as a mold for pouring in the liquid sidewall material.
+This creates a seamless and virtually unbreakable bond with the aspen as the sidewall hardens, increasing the overall structural integrity of the ski.

 Polyurethane biobased carbon content 60% by ASTM D6866-18 Method B.